seymahandekli/git-gen/README.md

 # git-gen

-`git-gen` is a command-line tool developed in Go that generates commit messages and code reviews based on code changes in your project by utilizing OpenAI's ChatGPT API.
+`git-gen` is a command-line tool developed in Go that generates commit messages and code reviews based on code changes in your project by utilizing OpenAI's ChatGPT API and Ollama API.

 ## Table of Contents